Paying for care services at home

 Capital held in joint accounts will be apportioned equally between the joint account holders.
 You may wish to seek independent financial advice with regards to managing joint accounts.

-Approximately 1 to 2 months before your capital reduces below the £23,250 threshold, you should contact the Adult Care Team by calling 01793 463333 or 445500 to advise that the capital is depleting.
-They will refer your details to a Care Manager or Co-Ordinator to start the process of arranging a needs assessment.
+Approximately 1 to 2 months before your capital reduces below the £23,250 threshold, you should contact the Adult Care Team by calling 01793 445500 to advise that the capital is depleting.
+They will refer your details to a Care Manager to start the process of arranging a needs assessment.

-You may continue to be charged the full cost of your care by your care provider until such time as the local authority have agreed they are able to make a contribution towards the cost of care.
-This contribution will be determined by the financial assessment.
+You may continue to be charged the full cost of your care, by your care provider, until such time as the local authority have agreed they are able to make a contribution towards the cost of care.
+This contribution will be determined by the assessment of your needs and a financial assessment will be required to determine your contribution towards any care agreed.

 Tariff income is calculated where you hold a capital balance between £14,250 and £23,250.
-Tariff income is calculated as shown below and included as a weekly income available to you in our assessment.
+Tariff income is calculated as shown below and is included as a weekly income in our assessment of your finances.

-If your capital is assessed as being between £14,250 and £23,250, a tariff income will apply and is calculated as a £1 income for each £250 of savings or part thereof, you hold above £14,250.
-For example, if you held total capital of £19,000, tariff income would be calculated as below:
+If your capital is assessed as being between £14,250 and £23,250, a tariff income will apply and is calculated as a £1 income for each £250 of savings, or part thereof, you hold above £14,250.
+For example, if you held total capital of £19,300, tariff income would be calculated as below:

 If your capital exceeds £23,250 you will be assessed as liable to pay the full cost of your care.